Yoko Ono/Plastic Ono Band: Legacy and impact

-More recently, the album has been credited with having an influence on musicians grossly disproportionate to its sales and visibility, akin to that of the Velvet Underground.
+More recently, the album has been credited with having an influence on musicians disproportionate to its sales and visibility, akin to that of the Velvet Underground.
 David Browne of Entertainment Weekly has credited the album with "launching a hundred or more female alternative rockers, like Kate Pierson & Cindy Wilson of the B-52s to[sic] current thrashers like L7 and Courtney Love of Hole".
 NPR Music ranked at number 136 on their 2017 list of "The 150 Greatest Albums Made By Women".
 The site's Marissa Lorusso deemed it "jarring, experimental and stunning" and cited its "fearless curiosity" as influencing subsequent experimental rock, experimental electronic music, post-punk, and sound art.

-In a 2017 Bandcamp Daily feature focused on Ono's impact, British electronic musician Kiran Leonard applauded Yoko Ono/Plastic Ono Band, writing: "the strength and range of vocal techniques on [the album] is simply astonishing...to do what Ono does with her voice on [the album] is no easy task."
+In a 2017 Bandcamp Daily feature on Ono's impact, British electronic musician Kiran Leonard applauded the album, writing: "the strength and range of vocal techniques on [the album] is simply astonishing...to do what Ono does with her voice on [the album] is no easy task."